 If unwounded and linked together, the strands of DNA in each cell would be 6 feet long.
-With 100 trillion cells in your body, means that the total DNA in your body could make hundreds of round trips to the sun and back.
+With 100 trillion cells in your body, it means that the total DNA in your body could make hundreds of round trips to the sun and back.
+For me, this is one of the most amazing DNA facts.

 We’re only 1.2 percent genetically different from chimpanzees.
 Our last common ancestor lived about 6 million years ago.
 We’re very close to gorillas, but 7 percent different from rhesus monkeys.
 After billions of years of evolution, we share genes with all living things on earth.